 “Check the inside thighs, the ears, and the trunk of the belly, where these tiny ticks like to hide… and then do it again the next day.
 If a tick bites your dog, the tick will be big enough to find by then.
 Remember, it takes about 24-48 hours for a tick to transmit Lyme disease, so you have a narrow window to find and pull those plump ticks off,” she writes.
 “Simply use a pair of fine-tipped tweezers to grasp the tick as close to the skin as you can and pull upwards with steady pressure.
 Do not twist or jerk while pulling as this may cause the head to break off, remaining in the skin.”

 A Lyme vaccination is now available for dogs and Lee recommends administering it only to dogs living in the above-mentioned states where the disease is often diagnosed, (including Massachusetts!), to hunting dogs and to dogs who frequently hike with their owners.

 Lee recommended forgoing the vaccine in favor of such preventative monthly treatments as Frontline and Advantix, etc., in conjunction with a prescription strength tick collar such as Preventic or Seresto, if you live in an area unpopulated by deer.

 Next week’s installment from Lee will discuss the challenges associated with definitively diagnosing Lyme in pets.

 Always consult your pet’s veterinarian if you suspect he or she has been bitten, or have any other questions or concerns on the matter.

-And remember to contact your local Off Leash K9 Training professional for assistance with any behavioral issues your pooch may be displaying, including canine food aggression, canine potty training mishaps, lack of canine obedience training and poor canine socialization skills!
+And remember to contact your local Off Leash K9 Training professional for assistance with any behavioral issues your pooch may be displayed, including canine food aggression, canine potty training mishaps, lack of canine obedience training and poor canine socialization skills!